-- 2-8 DOUBLE PULSE UNLOCK ON/OFF: Some vehicles require two pulses on a single wire to unlock the doors.
+2-8 DOUBLE PULSE UNLOCK ON/OFF: Some vehicles require two pulses on a single wire to unlock the doors.
 When the double pulse unlock feature is turned on, the BLUE H4/C wire will supply two negative pulses instead of a single pulse.
 At the same time, the GREEN H4/A wire will supply two positive pulses instead of a single pulse.
-This makes it possible to directly interface with double pulse vehicles without any extra parts. - 2-9 FACTORY ALARM DISARM WITH CHANNEL 2: In the default setting the H2/2 factory alarm disarm output will disarm the factory alarm system any time the button(s) controlling Channel Two is pressed. - 2-10 CHANNEL 4 VALIDITY/LATCHED/LATCHED RESET WITH IGNITION/30 SECOND TIMED/SECOND UNLOCK OUTPUT: Channel Four can be programmed for these output configurations.
+This makes it possible to directly interface with double pulse vehicles without any extra parts.

+2-9 FACTORY ALARM DISARM WITH CHANNEL 2: In the default setting the factory alarm disarm output will disarm the factory alarm system any time is pressed.

+2-10 CHANNEL 4 VALIDITY/LATCHED/LATCHED RESET WITH IGNITION/30 SECOND TIMED/SECOND UNLOCK OUTPUT: Channel Four can be programmed for these output configurations.
 The unit is set to the default validity output.
 To change the configuration, use the two-chirp setting to toggle through the different configurations.
-(Refer to the H2/1 VIOLET/BLACK wire description in the Secondary Harness Wire Connection Guide section of this manual.)